 42 is an innovative engineering and programming college that offers rigorous, industry-leading education in a professional environment.
-Our program is designed to prepare students for the workplace using an instructional design that means students learn skills for the digital world and for the technology industry.
+Our program is designed to prepare students for the workplace using an instructional design which means students learn skills for the digital world and for the technology industry.

 Rather than a series of languages and specific technologies, 42’s program follows a logical sequence of 17 long-lasting skills.
 These skills also have the same fundamental element: personal adaptability, learning, coping and solving new challenges that they will inevitably face regularly.
 Even if it has a few obligatory paths, 42’s program is individually tailored throughout.

 Although the 42 program was designed to be completed in roughly 3 years, this suggested duration includes two required internships that last anywhere from 4 to 6 months.
 How long each student takes to complete the program depends on their needs, learning style, and internships.

 Each student advances at their own pace.
 Some notions are instinctively simpler for them to develop, while others will require further attempts.
 On this basis, lessons at 42 do not have fixed time limits; each student progresses not in relationship to their position within the whole graduating class (where the individual who is the furthest behind slows down the entire group), but at their own pace.
 It is difficult to fall behind when following 42’s educational curriculum because it is 100% individualized.

 The heart of 42 is code.
 Software development is the driving engine of all digital activity.
 Fundamental technical competencies are developed, which gives each of our students the indispensable adaptability skills necessary for integration into the digital workforce.
 These technical competencies ultimately allow students to comprehend any programming language as well as allowing for each student to develop his or her own understanding of programming paradigms.